zkoss/keikai-blog/blog/_posts/2018-11-22-workflow-app.markdown

 **File in Keikai**
 ![]({{ site.baseurl }}/images/{{page.imgDir}}/formKeikai.png)

-Hence, end users can build a page without worrying about the resulting web page looks differently.
-No design time and runtime gap exists anymore.
+Hence, what a user create in Excel becomes a page of your web application.
+Since users design their pages without you, **no communication gap**.
+Besides, end users can build a page without worrying about the resulting web page looks differently. **No design time and runtime gap** exists anymore.

-# Fill Data in Cells
+Users can also change the UI in Excel without engineers.
+This also saves lots of time between users and you.
+Thus, Keikai can eliminate those problems by turning an Excel sheets as a web application page.

+# Fulfill Other UI Requirements
 Showing a static page designed by Excel is just the first step.
+A good UI needs to fulfill more requirements like showing data from a data source dynamically, handling events, and page navigation.
+Let me tell you how to achieve them with Keikai as well.

+## Fill Data in Cells
 A web application usually displays data loaded dynamically, e.g. from a database or a configuration file.
 Keikai provide `Range` setter API to set data into cells, the basic usage is:

 ```java
 // get a Range object that represents one or more cells